 Emmes Corporation intends to post an updated and more user-friendly format shortly.

 To submit your request, follow the steps below.
 If you are a new investigator, begin at step 1.
 If you are a returning investigator, begin at step 3.

 1. You will first need to request an account to access the secure investigator area of the website.
 To do so, click “Contact Us” located in the upper right-hand corner of the page.

 2. Enter “Request New Account” in the body field and complete the other required information.
 You will be emailed instructions on how to access your account typically within 24 hours.
 Continue following the next steps below.

-3. Log into the LTRC website with your Username and Password.
+3. Log into the LTRC website using the link provided to reset your password.